Virtual Brain Lab - Guided Learning

 Superior vena cava to the __________________

-5. Insert a probe into the aorta and observe where the probe exits the heart.
-You may even be able to find the small aortic semilunar valve a the place where the aorta connects to the heart.
-This valve does not have chordae tendinae and was likely broken when you identified the aorta in the first part of this activity.
+19. Insert a probe into the aorta and observe where the probe exits the heart.
+You may even be able to find the small aortic semilunar valve at the place where the aorta connects to the heart.

 ** Compare the heart of the sheep to human hearts by viewing various heart models in the room.